SariqueZamal/HTML-Projects/Single page CV/README.md

 # Staring from the Basic
 # Restart

-# This is Single page CV
+# This is Single page CV where we use only HTML & CSS.